 For the past several years I have worked with the same auditor every time I traveled for work.
-After spending nearly a full week (5 days, breakfast-dinner) with this auditor every year–plus the conversations leading up to and following the audits it was easy to develop a personal realationship with him as well.
-While we were at dinner he’d tell me about his daughters and grand daughters, and I’d tell him about my nephew, or the guy I was/had recently dated, it was the kind of “friends catching up” visit I looked forward to each year.
+After spending nearly a full week (5 days, breakfast to dinner) with this auditor every year–plus the conversations leading up to and following the audits–it was easy to develop a personal realationship with him as well as a work one.
+While we were at dinner he’d tell me about his daughters and granddaughters, and I’d tell him about my nephew, or the guy I was dating/had recently dated.
+It was the kind of “friends catching up” visit I looked forward to each year.

-Flash forward to this year, and the company I work for has decided to terminate our business relationship with this auditor.
+Flash forward to this year.
+The company I work for has decided to terminate our business relationship with this auditor.
 It was a decision I had aboslutely zero input in.
 Although I thoroughly enjoyed his company, I would no longer have the opportunity to see him on an annual basis.

 How do you manage business relationships?
 Am I overthinking this?
 Leave your advice/thoughts/suggestions in the comments below!
 Thanks!